EsankiThambawita/EsankiThambawita/README.md

 ---

 Thank you for visiting my profile!
-I am actively looking for internship opportunities to grow and contribute as a software developer.
+I am actively seeking internship opportunities to grow and contribute as a software developer.